Ajordat/GCP-serverless-demo/README.md

 Obviously the current application is very limited as it's just a VM running our application.
 We are missing out scalability and portability.
 In order to fix this, we could deploy the application to a serverless product such as Cloud Run.

 The first step to achieve this is to pack our application into a container so we can run the resulting image to whatever product we want (Cloud Run, GAE Flex, GKE, etc).
 For this purpose we have created the `Dockerfile` file.
-Please go read the file to understand what it does in detail.
+Please go read this project's [Dockerfile][3] to understand what it does in detail.

 The provided file just uses a minimal Python 3.9 image, adds the source code and its dependencies, installs them and provides an entrypoint to the image.